 New Throwing Techniques

-The most notable addition in Windjammers 2 is a new EX meter which players can fill during a match by returning throws.
+The most notable addition in Windjammers 2 is a new EX meter, which players can fill during a match by returning throws.
 Once filled, it can be activated to trigger a special power shot with varying effects based on the character.
 A majority of EX moves cause the disc to behave abnormally, either spinning in an unpredictable pattern as it makes its way to the opponent’s side or zigzagging sporadically.

 The Final Word on Windjammers 2

 At a time when remakes and remasters are all the rage, it’s nice to see DotEmu trying out some new ideas in Windjammers 2.
-While a new art style and new throwing techniques are sure to make the sequel stand out on its own, the French studio appears to be committed to honoring the look and feel of the original.
+While a unique art style and new throwing techniques are sure to make the sequel stand out on its own, the French studio appears to be committed to honoring the look and feel of the original.